 Cancellation of ministerial long leave is not undertaken lightly, and inevitably involves the readmission of the patient to an inpatient ward.
-If a special patient on ministerial long leave has that leave cancelled, all prior leave approvals should be considered to have been cancelled.
-The Director's approval must be sought for any leave following cancellation of ministerial long leave.
+If a special patient's ministerial long leave has been cancelled under section 50G of the Mental Health Act, the Director will consider cancelling all short-term leave periods granted under section 52 of the Mental Health Act.
+The Director's approval or support must be sought for any further periods of leave following cancellation of ministerial long leave.